Public Relations & Communications > Facts & Stats >

 DePaul University has made becoming a model of diversity one of its top strategic goals.

-- Diversity MBA magazine ranked DePaul 20th in its 2015 Best Places for Diverse Managers to Work national survey.
+- Diversity MBA magazine ranked DePaul 22nd in its 2018 50 out Front: Best Companies for Women & Diverse Managers to Work national survey.

-- INSIGHT Into Diversity Magazine named DePaul, for the second time, a recipient of the 2015 Higher Education Excellence in Diversity (HEED) Award.
+- INSIGHT Into Diversity Magazine named DePaul, for the third time, a recipient of the 2016 Higher Education Excellence in Diversity (HEED) Award.

 - DePaul was named in numerous categories in the 2012 “Top 100 Producers of Minority Degrees” by Diverse Issues In Higher Education magazine, including the top spot in two categories.

-- Hispanic Outlook in Higher Education magazine’s “Top 100 Colleges for Hispanics,” released in May 2011, ranked DePaul No. 53 for awarding 30 doctoral degrees, No. 63 for awarding 2,648 master’s degrees and No. 73 for awarding 3,324 bachelor’s degrees to Hispanics among the nation’s top 100 four-year colleges to award these degrees in 2010.
+- The Hispanic Outlook on Education magazine's "Top 100 Colleges and Universities for Hispanics," released in August 2018 ranked DePaul No.99 for awarding 138 master's degrees, and No. 79 for awarding 640 bachelor's degrees to Hispanics among the nation's top 100 four-year colleges and universities to award these degrees in 2017.

 - U.S. News & World Report 2011 guidebook recognized the College of Law as having one of the most diverse student bodies.